CortexHz/hz-lac-cortexutils/README.md

     },
 }
 ```
-(these keys can but may find limited elsewhere)
+(these keys can but may find limited use elsewhere)

 The `Pet` section, can be a pet ability (i.e. macc equip like above) or pet name (like for equiping HQ staffs with summons)..